-Dean and Director of Westminster Choir College of Rider University, Robert Annis has performed as clarinetist with numerous orchestras and chamber music ensembles and as a recitalist throughout the United States.
+Emeritus Dean and Director of Westminster Choir College of Rider University Robert Annis retired from his position on December 31, 2014.
+He has performed as clarinetist with numerous orchestras and chamber music ensembles and as a recitalist throughout the United States.
 Formerly a member of the San Antonio Symphony, he began substituting with the Boston Symphony and Boston Pops while an undergraduate student at New England Conservatory.
 His performances have been broadcast on the Public Broadcasting System, National Public Radio, and the Tokyo Broadcasting System.
 He has appeared on over 40 recordings for such labels as Philips, Nonesuch, CRI, Koch, Northeastern, GunMar, Crest and Delos labels.

 As clarinetist since 1975 and former executive director of Collage New Music, he has participated in the commissions and premieres of more than 200 new works, including 80 world premieres.
 The ensemble’s recording of John Harbsion's Mottetti di Montale, with mezzo-sopranos Janice Felty and Margaret Lattimore, was nominated for a 2006 Grammy Award in the Best Small Ensemble Performance category.
 Annis is one of only seven musicians who compose the core of Collage New Music, whose mission is to commission, perform and record contemporary classical music.
 The ensemble strives to provide an arena for the union of composer, performer, and listener through its annual series of concerts, ongoing recordings and innovative programming.